eteppo/eteppo/content/post/why-and-how-to-become-a-wikipedian/index.md

 +++
-title = "Why and How to Become a Wikipedian" date = "2019-11-20"
+title = "Why and How to Become a Wikipedian" date = "2019-12-17"
 +++

 If you're not convinced why you should help build Wikipedia, give a chance to the second main paragraph below.
 I start by assuming you already are.

-### Everything you need to know about editing Wikipedia
+## Everything you need to know about editing Wikipedia

+### 1. Wikimedia projects

 The movement behind Wikipedia is called the <a href="https://www.wikimedia.org/" target="_blank">Wikimedia</a>.
 Other Wikimedia's projects that you should consider checking out and contributing to include the <a href="https://www.wikibooks.org/" target="_blank">Wikibooks</a> project.

+### 2. Understanding the article URLs

-All languages have their own main sites, e.g., the English Wikipedia is at <a href="https://en.wikipedia.org/" target="_blank">en.wikipedia.org</a> and the Finnish at _fi.wikipedia.org_.
+All languages have their own main sites, e.g., the English Wikipedia is at _<a href="https://en.wikipedia.org/" target="_blank">en.wikipedia.org</a>_ and the Finnish at _fi.wikipedia.org_.
+The articles are defined in the URL by title, like _<a href="https://en.wikipedia.org/wiki/Ageing/" target="_blank">en.wikipedia.org/wiki/Ageing</a>_.
+Since ageing is an ambiguous term, people have made a _disambiguation_ article to _.../wiki/Ageing\_(disambiguation)_.
+Infact, the _Ageing_ article should be _Ageing\_(biology)_ or perhaps _Ageing\_(medicine)_.
-All articles have a URL like <a href="https://en.wikipedia.org/wiki/Ageing/" target="_blank">en.wikipedia.org/wiki/Ageing</a>.
-Now you can easily go directly to the article if you guess its title correctly.

-A couple of namespaces organize some special articles and other meta stuff.
+### 3. Namespaces and metapages

+Pages like _en.wikipedia.org/wiki/Wikipedia:Contributing_to_Wikipedia_ and _en.wikipedia.org/wiki/Help:Directory_ from the _Wikipedia_ and _Help_ namespaces include metainformation.
+At this point you should glance over those resources to see what other wikipedians expect from you (not a lot, they just want you to edit).

-Articles like _en.wikipedia.org/wiki/Wikipedia:Namespace_ and _.../wiki/Help:Contents_ from the Wikipedia and Help namespaces include information about the Wikipedia itself, and articles like _en.wikipedia.org/wiki/Category:Clinical\_Medicine_ from the Category namespace include a tree of category-pages where people can find all articles related to a particular high-level topic.
-Unfortunately, the categorizations seem to be quite incomplete and the quality varies (another reason to help fix the contents of a category of things you know a lot about).
-URLs such as _...wiki/User:User_ refers to pages describing wikipedians themselves, and URLs like _...wiki/Talk:Ageing_ link to the discussion page of the article.
-Finally, the URL _.../wiki/Template:Reflist_ is one of the templates (`{{reflist}}`) that help organize and inject structured information like references and infoboxes to the articles.
+Category pages, like _en.wikipedia.org/wiki/Category:Clinical\_Medicine_ from the _Category_ namespace, include a tree of categories where people can find all articles related to a particular high-level topic.
+Improving the categorizations is valueable work since people use them as curricula to study particular fields of knowledge.

-It's probably wise to create an anonymous account.

-When you have an account, go to <a href="https://en.wikipedia.org/wiki/Wikipedia:Sandbox" target="_blank">en.wikipedia.org/wiki/Wikipedia:Sandbox</a>.
+Talk pages, like _en.wikipedia.org/wiki/Talk:Ageing_, link to the discussion page of the article.
+It's a good place to leave feedback and resolve editing conflicts.

+User pages such as _en.wikipedia.org/wiki/User:User_ refer to pages describing user accounts.
+It's a good place to leave some information about your area of expertise.

+Template pages, like _.../wiki/Template:Reflist_ contain templates that help organize and inject structured information like references and infoboxes to the articles.
+You can see message templates at _<a href="https://en.wikipedia.org/wiki/Wikipedia:Template_messages">Wikipedia:Template\_messages</a>_ and citation templates at _<a href="https://en.wikipedia.org/wiki/Wikipedia:Citation_templates">Wikipedia:Citation\_templates</a>_.

+### 4. Wikitext

 You can edit articles by using the visual interface but I highly recommend taking some time to learn the _Wikitext_ or <a href="https://en.wikipedia.org/wiki/Help:Cheatsheet" target="_blank">Wiki markup language</a>.
 This lets you write, copy, save, and paste text easily because its the raw text that the MediaWiki software renders to be the final visually pleasing article.
-It also helps you understand how links, citations, images, and so on work under the hood in Wikipedia.
+Also, it helps you understand how links, citations, images, and so on work under the hood in Wikipedia.

+I recommend to edit articles with a raw text editor, like Sublime and Notepad.
+If needed, copy and paste the raw Wikitext to the text field in the _Edit source_ page and preview to see what it looks like.

-Here's everything you need to know about _Wikitext_ to get started (note that different languages have their own translated mark up too):
+Here's everything you need to know about _Wikitext_ to get started:

-* `''italics''` and `'''bold'''` are self-explanatory.
+* Emphasis: `''italics''` and `'''bold'''`.
-* `[[Page]]` adds a link to page wiki Page to the word "Page".
-* `[[Page|pages]]` adds a link to wiki page Page to the word "pages".
-* `[[Page#Subsection|Subsection]]` adds a link to wiki subsection Page#Subsection to the word "Subsection".
+* Titles: `==Subsection==` ẃith two equal signs is a level two subtitle that is actually the highest level title in the article.
+* `*` and `#` make bulleted and numbered lists.
+* Citations:
-* `<ref name="google">[https://google.com Google]</ref>` adds a reference to external URL.
+	* `<ref name="google">[https://google.com Google]</ref>`: this adds a reference to external URL.
+You can cite the same URL with `<ref name="google />` after the first explicit reference.
 	* `<ref name="google">Someone et al. Title.
 Journal 12;345-5445.</ref>` adds a reference to a journal article.
-* `{{reflist}}` tells the MediaWiki software to place the list of reference (as marked up with the `<ref>`-tags) in the specific place.
-The reference list `reflist` is a standard template.
+	* `{{reflist}}`: this tells the MediaWiki software to place the list of reference (as marked up with the `<ref>`-tags) there.
-* `{{cn` is the famous _[citation needed]_ that you can add after a claim that lacks a reference.
+* Links:
+	* `[[Title]]`: clicking _Title_ links to article _Title_.
+	* `[[Title|pages]]`: clicking _pages_ links to article _Title_.
+	* `[[Title#Subtitle|Subsection]]`: clicking _Subsection_ links to _Subtitle_ in article _Title_.
-* `[[File:filename.png|thumb|Caption]]` adds the file that has been previously uploaded to Wikipedia.
-Search for Wikipedia extended image syntax when you need more settings.
+* Images: `[[File:filename.png|thumb|Caption]]` adds the file that has been previously uploaded to Wikipedia.
+Search for _Wikipedia extended image syntax_ when you need more settings.
-* `[[Category:Name]]` adds the wiki page to category Name usually placed at the bottom of the article's Wikitext.
+* Categorization: `[[Category:Name]]` adds the page to _Category:Name_.
+It is usually placed at the bottom of the article's Wikitext.
-* `#REDIRECT [[Target page]]` at the first line is also self-explanatory.
-You need this if the title of the article is bad because titles cannot be changed.
-You need to create a new page and redirect the old one to the new one.
-* `==Subsection==` ẃith two equal signs is a level two subtitle that is actually the highest level title in the article.
-* `*` and `#` make bulleted and numbered lists.
+* Messages: `{{cn}}` is the famous _[citation needed]_ tag that you can add after a claim that lacks a reference.
+See _Wikipedia:Template\_messages_ for all message templates.
+* Redirection: `#REDIRECT [[Target page]]` redirects automatically to the article _Target page_.
+It might be easier to use the Wikipedia's graphical interface to change titles of pages.

 Search for the help pages if you want to make fancier things like tables and quotes.
+A lot of HTML can be used within Wikitext too.

+### 5. Sandboxing

+When you have an account, go to <a href="https://en.wikipedia.org/wiki/Wikipedia:Sandbox" target="_blank">Wikipedia:Sandbox</a> and try everything.

-### Why you should become a wikipedian
+## Why you should become a wikipedian

 Knowledge moves our world forward.
 While there are many obstacles in the path to getting accurate knowledge (true justified beliefs) from low-level sources like scientific articles to the minds and actions of the people, one of the most important factors is accessibility.